dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 Our tutorial main analysis will use rasterio and geopandas for processing of the data, and numPy for doing statistical analysis, and then matplotlib for output of map
+*Script Sections are Out of Order for Easy Explanation and Exercise Purposes*

 **1.0.1 Rasterio Installation & Data Preparation**